MartinvonBerg/GpxTaggerApp/readme.md

 ------------------------------------------------------------------------

-## Known Limitations
+## Known Limitations and Take-Aways

 -   The app was primarily intended for learning Electron.
 It is functional but has its quirks and may need to be restarted occasionally.
 Crashes are not expected.
 There are also several TODOs in the respective \*.js files, but none are "showstoppers".
 Main
     takeaway: Without clean architecture, API definitions, and upfront design, you quickly end up with spaghetti code.
+Don't do anything without proper Doc-Blocks and Unit-Testing.
+Don't trust AI-Code from free Tools which is useless in most cases.
 -   Large image folders (hundreds/thousands of files, HDD/USB3) →
-    Reading & thumbnail generation can take several seconds
+    Reading & thumbnail generation can take several seconds to even minutes.
--   ExifTool must be installed and accessible
+-   ExifTool must be installed and accessible for Development but not for the EXE.
--   Some event listeners (e.g. thumbnail bar) are intentionally not removed because the UI structure remains stable
+-   Some event listeners (e.g. thumbnail bar) are intentionally not removed because the UI structure remains stable.
--   I'm currently using an outdated Version of exiftool-vendored, because I found an Issue with V35.9.0, see https://github.com/photostructure/exiftool-vendored.js/issues/325
+-   I'm currently using an outdated Version of exiftool-vendored, because I found an Issue with V35.9.0, see https://github.com/photostructure/exiftool-vendored.js/issues/325 (or I have a misunderstanding in my side.)

 ## Changelog